 - July 2013- November 2013- representatives from MMA joined with representatives from the University of Maine System (UMS) and the Maine Community College System (MCCS) to review the legislation and reporting requirements and establish guidelines for consistent collection and reporting of enrollment and outcomes data on first-generation college students.
-Key decision points: a standardized definition of first-generation college student and clarification that graduation rates are calculated at the 150% standard, which in the case of MMA means graduation within six years (12 semesters) of enrollment. - November 2013 application materials reviewed to confirm collection of demographic data regarding first-generation status of applicants and matriculated students.
+Key decision points: a standardized definition of firstgeneration college student and clarification that graduation rates are calculated at the 150% standard, which in the case of MMA means graduation within six years (12 semesters) of enrollment. - November 2013 application materials reviewed to confirm collection of demographic data regarding first-generation status of applicants and matriculated students.
 NOTE: such data are self-reported and presume applicants have accurate knowledge of their parents' educational achievements. - Fall 2014 demographic data collected on parental education achievement for the incoming first-year class.
 These data are available in the table in Appendix A. - Spring 2014 and Fall 2015 programmatic initiatives to aid in retention of all students continued and expanded. - Summer/Fall 2015 MMA transitions to SLATE Admissions software and the Common App which will include data collection regarding first-generation status.
-A sample of the data captured through the Common App regarding parental education levels is included in Appendix B. - Fall 2015-present demographic data collected on parental education achievement for the incoming first-year class and included in the table in Appendix A. - Fall 2015-present data collected regarding retention of first-generation students in the Fall 2014 -Fall 2018 cohorts.
-This data is presented in the table in Appendix A.
+A sample of the data captured through the Common App regarding parental education levels is included in Appendix B. - Fall 2015-present demographic data collected on parental education achievement for the incoming first-year class and included in the table in Appendix A. - Fall 2015-present data collected regarding retention of first-generation students in the Fall 2014 -Fall 2019 cohorts.
+This data is presented in the table in Appendix A. - January 2021 six year graduation data for the cohort available for the first year.